 To qualify for the Wisconsin Diploma Privilege, you must satisfy two sets of requirements:

 - You must meet certain academic requirements.
-See 4.61 in READ THIS FIRST.
+See 4.61 in the Student Handbook.

 - You must meet requirements relating to character and fitness to practice law.
-See 4.7 in READ THIS FIRST.
+See 4.7 in Student Handbook.